-Should peer-on-peer abuse occur the local Safeguarding-Lead is to be notified and the Pastor informed.
-A Behaviour Policy should be in place for leads to follow.
+Should peer-on-peer abuse occur local safeguarding lead to be notified, the Pastor informed.
+A Behaviour Policy should be in place for teachers to follow.
 Use policies, alongside Anti-Bullying and Child Protection policies and practice.
-It is also key that parents are aware of these, and what constitutes acceptable language and behaviour at all times from the children both within and outside of the church setting.
-The church's ethos is also key; children should feel safe in coming forwards, know that they will be heard and confident that their concerns will be dealt with fairly and honestly, whilst protecting and supporting all parties involved.
+It is also key that parents are aware of these, and what constitutes acceptable language and behaviour at all times from the young person - within and outside of the church setting.
+The setting's ethos is also key; children should feel safe in coming forwards, know that they will be heard and confident that their concerns will be dealt with fairly and honestly, whilst protecting and supporting all parties involved.